jared321/MyJBook/docs/examples.rst

 Examples
 ========

-Eventually point to our lovely Jupyterbook
+Please see our lovely `Jupyterbook of examples <https://jared321.github.io/MyJBook>`_.